 When the Senate returned, they reinstated Stanton.
 Now, Grant stepped aside.
 Stanton was Secretary of War once more, so Johnson responded by firing him.
 In an even more spiteful move, he named Lorenzo Thomas, a general Stanton had disliked so much during the Civil War that he had threatened to “pick [him] up with a pair of tongs and drop him from the nearest window,” as Secretary of War instead.
 Furious, Stanton arrested Thomas for violating the law.

 Meanwhile, the president worked behind the scenes to appease Congress, appointing a Secretary of War, John M. Schofield, whom the Republicans liked better and promising to uphold Congressional Reconstruction.
-It worked.
-Ultimately, Johnson wasn’t impeached—after 11 weeks of trial, he evaded impeachment by a single vote.
+Ultimately, Johnson was impeached in the House of Representatives by 126 votes to 47, but narrowly avoided a two-thirds guilty verdict in the Senate by a single vote.
+After his acquittal, he served out the rest of his term.

 But the Tenure of Office Act lived on.
 It was only revoked in 1887 after another standoff.
 When President Grover Cleveland summarily removed over 600 appointees with no explanation, Congress claimed he had violated the act and demanded that Cleveland’s cabinet provide documentation for the firings.
 Cleveland told his cabinet not to comply, and argued that the act didn’t apply.
 He even challenged Congress to impeach him if they didn’t like his appointments.